luqas31/luqas31/README.md

 ## Hi, I'm Lucas Souza
-I am passionate about technology, currently looking to grow and learn new things.
+I am passionate about technology, currently looking to grow and learn new stuff.

 ## Here you have my tech stack!